CVC-CIC/DeepIntrinsicRelighting/README.md

 ### RSR: Real Scene Relighting Dataset
 [Download](https://cvcuab-my.sharepoint.com/:u:/g/personal/yixiong_cvc_uab_cat/ETWcj5yBKgJLqUZDsT9Q39QBJ8GUJYEQuzNWpV5FS2lPRg?e=jEYI5t)

+The RSR dataset was created in our lab environment.
+The dataset above is in 256×256 resolution, as used in our paper.
+If you need high-resolution or raw images, please let us know.

+## Train
 In the code, the path of datasets can be modified in the self.server_root of options/base_options.py.
-## Train

 Train from the scratch on the ISR dataset:
 ```angular2html
 python -m torch.distributed.launch --nproc_per_node=1 --master_port 7777 train.py isr   # For ISR dataset